stevenxchung/OMSCS-Notes/CS 6310 - SA&D/Lesson 06 (P2L3) - UML Class Models.md

 ### Constraints Quiz

-_For each of the following superclasses and their subclasses, determine whether the subclasses are disjoint and complete._
+_For each of the following superclasses and their subclasses, determine whether the subclasses are disjoint and complete_.

 1. _Athletes: BaseballPlayers, FootballPlayers, BasketballPlayers_
    - Overlapping